-- Calculate the total repayments Mrs D made towards the loan up until the date of settlement - A - Use Mrs D's electricity bills, FIT statements and meter readings to work out the known and assumed benefits she received and she would have received over the 10 year loan period - B - Use B to recalculate what Mrs D should have repaid each month towards the loan and apply 8% simple interest to any overpayment from the date of her payment until the date of settlement - C - Reimburse C to Mrs D.
+- Calculate the total repayments Mrs S made towards the loan up until she repaid it A - Use Mrs S's electricity bills, FIT statements and meter readings to work out the known and assumed benefits she received up until she repaid the loan (minus 10% of the financial benefits of the FIT payments provided from October 2017 onwards, to reflect those benefits attributable to the booster) - B - Use B to recalculate what Mrs S should have repaid each month towards the loan over that period and reimburse her the difference between what she actually repaid (A) and what she should have repaid, adding 8% simple annual interest to any overpayment, from the date of repayment until the date of settlement C - Reimburse C to Mrs S.

-I agree Creation's refusal to consider the claim under s140A has also caused Mrs D some further inconvenience.
+I agree Creation's refusal to consider the claim under s140A has also caused Mrs S some further inconvenience.
 And I think the £100 compensation recommended by our investigator is broadly a fair way to recognise that.

-If Creation considers that it's required by HM Revenue & Customs to deduct income tax from that interest, it should tell Mrs D how much tax it's taken off.
-It should also give Mrs D a tax deduction certificate if she asks for one, so she can reclaim the tax from HM Revenue & Customs if appropriate."
+If Creation considers that it's required by HM Revenue & Customs to deduct income tax from that interest, it should tell Mrs S how much tax it's taken off.
+It should also give Mrs S a tax deduction certificate if she asks for one, so she can reclaim the tax from HM Revenue & Customs if appropriate."